Fred has been a successful free-lance illustrator for over four decades. His clientele stretches around the globe.

 Fred taught Advanced Illustration to seniors in the Illustration Program at Carnegie Mellon University for 14 years.
 He has lectured widely on his work both as an independent artist and in his roles as Graphic Artists Guild (GAG) President 1991-1993 and Pittsburgh Society of Illustrators (PSI) President from 2000 to 2004.
 In 2003, Fred was a Speaker at the ICON3 National Illustration Conference in Philadelphia.
 He currently serves PSI as Treasurer and New Member Contact and was presented a 20 YEARS OF SERVICE award by the PSI Board.

 Fred’s nature illustration is permanently installed at the Smithsonian/National Zoo in Washington DC, Cleveland Metroparks Zoo, and Moraine State Park Jennings Education Center.
 A retrospective exhibition including 85 works of his scientific illustration was shown in 2009 at the Moench Hall Gallery on the campus of Rose-Hulman Institute of Technology, Terre Haute, Indiana.
-Fred also co-chaired the ground breaking 3-way collaborative show “Fission of Form” exhibited at the Panza Gallery August-October 2009 in conjunction with the Pittsburgh Society of Sculptors and the Pittsburgh Poets.
-In 2013, he chaired the large PSI exhibition “Art for a Hire Purpose” at the AIP Gallery in downtown Pittsburgh.
-He also recently completed two children’s book projects, “The Christmas Book of Hope” and “The Little Book of Hope.”
 Fred exhibited his Bill Monroe American Traveler CD cover for two years at the International Bluegrass Music Museum in Owensboro, KY.
-His CD cover Stop & Listen for the Mississippi Sheiks was recently purchased for permanent display since May, 2015 at the Blues Foundation Hall of Fame Museum in Memphis, TN.
+His CD cover Stop & Listen for the Mississippi Sheiks was recently purchased for permanent display at the Blues Foundation Hall of Fame Museum in Memphis, TN.
 Fred recently staged a 40-year retrospective at CCAC Boyce Campus east of Pittsburgh.